 https://www.example.com/post-url/ with a 301 redirection.

-And, that’s it!
+And that’s it!
 We hope you were able to remove a particular word from the URL with this tutorial.
-If you still have any questions on using our Redirection feature, feel free to reach our support team — as we’re always here to help.
+If you still have questions about using our Redirection feature, feel free to contact our support team — as we’re always here to help.